yast/yast-installation/doc/control-file.md

 of group of related configuration settings.
 For example *Network*, *Hardware* and the initial *Installation* proposal.

-If you with for some reason to add or modify a proposal, which is discourged because of configuration dependencies, then this would be possible using the control file.
+If you want for some reason to add or modify a proposal, which is discourged because of configuration dependencies, then this would be possible using the control file.